Julie Berger, Founder and Artistic Director

-A pioneer in the dance industry, Julie has fulfilled her lifelong dream with the creation of “Salsa in the Suburbs.”
+A pioneer in the dance industry, Julie fulfilled her childhood dream to open a dance studio with the creation of “Salsa in the Suburbs.”
 As a young girl, she marveled at those who touched lives with the art of dance.
 Being the driven, passionate person that Julie is, she joined many dance intensive programs at a young age, the first being a national tour with Hoctor Dance Caravan.
 Throughout the tour, she performed in competitions, assisted with judging and served as a student-teacher in master classes.
 At the end of this tour, Julie made a commitment to herself to ultimately inspire and change lives by means of dance.

 Soon after, Julie took the first step towards realizing this dream by becoming one of the primary tap and jazz instructors at the Media Dance Center; she continued teaching there for the next four years.
 During these years, her most notable attribute was her natural ability to create and teach dynamic, unique choreography.
 While simultaneously teaching at the Media Dance Center, Julie decided to make a daring investment to further her dance education.
 Leaving all that was familiar, she switched schools to attend the Philadelphia High School for Creative and Performing Arts, where she majored in dance.
 The experience gained was invaluable.

-After graduating high school with honors, Julie attended Temple University both domestically and abroad.
+After graduating high school with honors, Julie received a B.A. in Theatre Arts from Temple University, and studied both domestically and abroad.
 While studying in London, England, she discovered the art of salsa dancing.
 Completely awe-struck by this exotic form of dance, Julie was motivated to seek out and study with internationally renowned instructors in England, France, Sweden, and the United States.
 After her intensive instruction, Julie developed into a master dance instructor.
 She was finally ready to realize her lifelong dream.

 In 2007, she put thoughts to action with the creation of “Salsa in the Suburbs.”
 Her intention is to use dance as a vehicle to help people gain confidence, learn, grow, and feel inspired.
 As a secondary goal, Julie wants to make Latin dance accessible to those living far from urban centers.